sensel/morph-docs/docs/morph.md

 * Turn the Morph off by holding the button down for a few seconds.
 When the red LED light goes off, release the button.
 If you release the button before the light goes off, the Morph will still be drawing power.
 * The Morph will automatically turn on when connected to a USB host.
 * If off, hold the button down for a second or so to turn on.
 Release when the LED light turns white (USB) or turns blue (wireless).
-* If the Morph is plugged in to USB, disconnecting from USB will turn power off.
+* If the Morph is plugged into USB, disconnecting from USB will turn power off.

 ## Hardware
 At first glance, the Sensel Morph appears a fairly simple piece of hardware.
 It consists of a flat rectangular area of force-sensing circuitry, a slightly raised area that contains additional processing circuitry, LEDs, a button, and micro USB connector.